-Before discussing preliminary assessment in detail, it is pertinent to understand the key definitions and concepts related to the preliminary assessment related to the said provision.
+Before discussing preliminary assessment in detail, it is pertinent to understand the key concepts related to the preliminary assessment related to the said provision.
 The Juvenile Justice (Care and Protection of Children) Act (JJ Act), 2015 has categorized the offences committed by children in three categories- petty offences, serious offences and heinous offences.
-The categories are defined as-
+The categories are defined under Section 2 of the Act as-

-- "heinous offences" includes the offences for which the minimum punishment under the Indian Penal Code or any other law for the time being in force is imprisonment for seven years or more; - "petty offences" includes the offences for which the maximum punishment under the Indian Penal Code or any other law for the time being in force is imprisonment up to three years; - "serious offences" includes the offences for which the punishment under the Indian Penal Code or any other law for the time being in force, is imprisonment between three to seven years;
+- i) "heinous offences" includes the offences for which the minimum punishment under the Indian Penal Code or any other law for the time being in force is imprisonment for seven years or more; - "petty offences" includes the offences for which the maximum punishment under the Indian Penal Code or any other law for the time being in force is imprisonment up to three years; - iii) "serious offences" includes the offences for which the punishment under the Indian Penal Code or any other law for the time being in force, is,